FACING ISSUE WITH YOUR PRINTER ?

 • Choose "Set as Default Printer."

-• Press Windows + R, enter services.msc, and press Enter.
+• Press Windows + R to open Run, enter services.msc, then click Enter.

 • Next, remove any hung print jobs from the queue.

-Occasionally, removing and re-enrolling your printer resets its connection.
-If necessary, use the Add/Remove Programs feature to remove the printer software, and then install the most current driver from the Printer IT Help site.
+Sometimes, removing and then re-adding your printer can reset its connection.
+If necessary, use the Add/Remove Programs feature to uninstall the printer software, and then install the latest driver.

 Why HP Printer Is Not Printing Properly